cladam/cladam.github.io/_posts/2025-11-23-task-paralysis.md

 * **Reduce** the internal negotiation
 * **Lower** the activation energy required to begin

-Instead of asking “What should I work on?”, you only ask:
+Instead of asking “What should I work on?”, the user only asks:
 _“In this context, what’s the next sensible step?”_

 It shifts the challenge from managing a long inventory to making progress on a single responsibility.

 ### Why This Helps

 For anyone who finds it hard to get started, especially when switching between very different areas of life, the Context Filter offers a quiet, structured way to reduce cognitive load.
-It lets you work at the right altitude, with fewer decisions and fewer distractions.
+It lets them work at the right altitude, with fewer decisions and fewer distractions.

-If traditional to-do apps leave you overwhelmed, this approach may be a better fit.
+If traditional to-do apps leave users overwhelmed, this approach may be a better fit.

 #### Try Ilseon

 Ilseon is built using Kotlin and Jetpack Compose.
-It’s free, open source, and designed around a simple idea: give your brain less to fight with.
+It’s free, open source, and designed around a simple idea: give the brain less to fight with.

 [Get at Google Play Store](https://play.google.com/store/apps/details?id=com.ilseon)